sscpac/statick/README.md

 Configuration files used by the plugins are stored in the `rsc` directory.

 It is possible to use a comma-separated chain of _user paths_ with Statick.
-Statick will look up files in the order of the paths passed to it.
+Statick will look for plugins and configuaration files in the order of the paths passed to it.
 Files from paths earlier in the list will override files from paths later in the list.
+An example is provided below.

 ```shell
 my_org_config